Networks

 Emails: niki.geisler@co.dakota.mn.us and reed.smidt@woodburymn.gov

-Network Focus: The Leadership Development Network provides opportunities for MRPA professionals who are in current leadership roles in their departments to share ideas and gain leadership knowledge.
+Network Focus: The Leadership Network provides opportunities for MRPA professionals who are in current leadership roles (managers/superintendent/directors) in their departments to share ideas with peers allowing an open forum to talk about hot topics, issues and challenges in an informal setting.

 Upcoming Meetings: